These healthy peanut butter cookies are soft and chewy and they’re made without any refined sugar or flour!

-Since this recipe doesn’t require any eggs, it’s easy to make a half batch or a double batch without having to worry about any fancy conversions.
+Since this healthy peanut butter cookie recipe doesn’t require any eggs, it’s easy to make a half batch or a double batch without having to worry about any fancy conversions.
 I made a half batch over the weekend and it’ll be plenty of cookies for us!

 I do want to mention that just because coconut sugar is a less refined sugar doesn’t mean you should go crazy with it.
 Like any sugar, you should enjoy it in moderation!
 I like these cookies because they’re a bit healthier but they taste like a regular cookie.
 Back in college, I was totally one of those “diet-desserts” girls.
 (Did those 100 calorie packs of fake cookies ever leave anyone satisfied?)
 Looking back I wish I could smack those franken-foods out of my hands and give myself some real dessert.
 These days, I feel much more satisfied having a regular cookie rather than trying to fool myself into eating low-calorie versions of the foods I really want.
 Oh, how things change!
 Can anyone else relate?

 Now if you’ll excuse me, I’m going to go enjoy one of these deliciously chewy peanut butter cookies!